Research Scientist- Strategic Awareness

 As Research Scientist, you will play a critical role in driving the research work of the Strategic Awareness team.
 This work involves conducting rapid deep dives on critical policy-relevant questions on AI trajectories, contributing to products to communicate these findings to key decision makers, and applying research findings to preparedness and policy development.
 You will be collaborating with experienced policy advisors and team members that specialise in communicating findings to key government decision makers.

-We are looking for candidates comfortable to work on many different topics and with different methodologies.
+We are looking for candidates with a “T-shaped” profile, with broad knowledge of frontier AI research and safety, and with deep expertise in a relevant topic area or set of methodologies.
 Depending on your expertise, you may lead work on AI capability trends and forecasts, or work on implications such as labour market impacts or loss of control risks.
 You may conduct literature reviews, leverage expert interviews, use forecasting methodologies, analyse data and model evaluation results, or conduct survey research.

 Person Specification